arshve/uang/README.md

-# Money Clasification Using Docker and Inceptoion V3
+# Money Clasification Using Docker and Inception V3

 Train Image Data